How to Optimize a Landing Page for a Native Advertising Campaign

 Some landing pages will include a form that the visitor is required to fill in to take the next step.
 If you decide to do this, you should make sure that your form is quick and as simple as possible.
 You will find that if you only ask for an email address and nothing else, your conversion rates will be higher than if you were to ask for more information, such as full name and address.
 You want to make the barrier to entry as low as possible.

 If what you are offering requires more information, it is okay to ask for this on a landing page, but as a general rule, you should try to keep your forms short and sweet, with clear labels as to what you require from the visitor.
-It’s often a good idea to have the CTA and then the form, so they have already made the decision to click before you present them with the longer form, as they will be more invested and more likely to see it through.
+It’s often a good idea to have the CTA and then the form, so they have already decided to click before you present them with the longer form, as they will be more invested and more likely to see it through.

 6. Use Social Proof to Develop Trust